 The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
 They comply with the New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards.
-The Branch is a profit-oriented entity.
-The Branch is a reporting entity for the purposes of the Financial Reporting Act 1993 and its financial statements comply with that Act.
+The financial statements also comply with IFRS.